 - Early Education Services-Brattleboro School District: Windham County

 - Northeast Kingdom Community Action: Caledonia, Essex, and Orleans Counties

-Referrals for Nurse Family Partnership may be submitted to the CIS team or the appropriate regional Home Health Agency.
+Referrals for Strong Families Vermont may be submitted to the CIS team or the appropriate regional Home Health Agency.
 Referrals for Head Start and Early Head Start should be made through contact with community HS and EHS programs.